Brautigan > Chronology 1950s

 The Poetry as Magic Workshop was scheduled every Tuesday night the following spring, 7:00-10:00 PM, in the San Francisco Public Library.
 Participants were to explore the new school of magical poetry practiced by, among others, Robert Duncan.
 Brautigan did not seek admission to the workshop; he was mentored by Spicer every evening at The Place.

-Brautigan's poems "They Keep Coming Down the Dark Streets" and "15 Stories in One Poem" were first published in Danse Macabre 1(1) 1957: 18-19.
+Brautigan's poems "They Keep Coming Down the Dark Streets" and "15 Stories in One Poem" were first published in Danse Macabre, vol. 1, no. 1, 1957, pp. 18-19.
 Neither poem was ever included in any of Brautigan's poetry collections.
-This photograph of Brautigan was taken in 1957 and apparently was the front of a card signed by Curt Gentry and his wife Gail Stevens and given by Brautigan to Masako Kano.
+See Poetry > Uncollected > 1957 > poem titles.

 Brautigan met Virginia Dionne Alder (also called Ginny or Ginger) at a North Beach laundromat where Brautigan and Ron Loewinsohn were washing their clothes.
 Loewinsohn introduced Brautigan and Virginia, who invited them both to a party that night at her apartment on Filbert Street.
 They both attended and Brautigan and Virginia immediately became a couple.